TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Introduction

 Existing approaches that use LLMs for table-based reasoning can be broadly classified into two categories.
 One is \textit{chain-of-thought (CoT) reasoning}~\cite{DBLP:CoT}, in which the model is prompted to perform step-by-step reasoning over the input table flattened as a textual sequence~\cite{tablellama,tabcot,chen2023large,ye2023large}.
 Despite its flexibility, CoT often lacks precision in tabular operations and numerical reasoning, such as sorting, counting, and filtering~\cite{protrix}.
 The second approach, \textit{program-based reasoning (PoT)}~\cite{gao2023pal,chen2022program} prompts the model to generate SQL or Python code to enable precise reasoning~\cite{rethinkingtabular,reactable,chainoftable,protrix}.
 However, this method struggles with reasoning planning and its reasoning is less understandable to humans~\cite{reactable}.
 Therefore, there is potential value in integrating the advantages of program-based and textual reasoning, to achieve both high precision and explainability in table-based reasoning.

 Inspired by the recent paradigm of tool-augmented language models~\cite{DBLP:toolsurvey,schick2023toolformer}, we propose \textit{\textbf{T}ool-\textbf{A}ugmented \textbf{R}easoning framework for \textbf{T}ables} (\model), which integrates external tool calling into the chain-of-thought reasoning process, as shown in Figure~\ref{fig:model}.
 Initially, \model processes the input table using a specialized module \textit{table formatter} to clean and to format the raw table data, preparing it for the subsequent table operations.
 Subsequently, the \textit{tool maker} calls specialized tools (Python functions) for tabular manipulation and numerical reasoning (e.g., adding columns, selecting rows, and grouping).
 Alongside these tools, \model also crafts a \textit{reasoning plan} that outlines the programmatic calling sequence of the tools, specifying the necessary arguments and the expected return values for each call.
 Finally, following the structured reasoning plan, the \textit{explanation generator} produces a hybrid text-and-program output, integrating calls to external tools into coherent, human-readable chain-of-thought explanations.
-In doing so, \model efficiently delegates table operations and precise numerical calculations to generated tools, while preserving the planning ability and explainability of CoT.
+In doing so, \model efficiently delegates table operations and precise numerical calculations to generated tools while preserving CoT's planning ability and explainability.

 To train the modules in \model, we further synthesize the \dataset dataset by distilling knowledge from a teacher LLM.
 We evaluate \model on nine different table-based reasoning benchmarks.
 The results highlight the effectiveness of integrating task-specific tools for enhancing complex reasoning capabilities.
-Notably, TART consistently outperformed the CoT baseline, achieving near-parity with \texttt{GPT-3.5-turbo} on several benchmarks, showcasing its practical utility in real-world scenarios.
+Notably, TART consistently outperformed the CoT baseline, achieving near-parity with \texttt{GPT-3.5-turbo} on benchmarks, showcasing its usefulness in real-world scenarios.

 In summary, our contributions are threefold:

 $\bullet$ We propose \model, a novel framework that enhances table-based reasoning by integrating tools into the reasoning process, which addresses the limitations of current LLMs in handling table structures and executing precise calculations.